 Erin Condren has been around for quite a few years now, and it’s one of the most loved planners out there.
 The Erin Condren Petite Daily Planner is the smallest version of the Life Planner and it is ideal for people interested in using a small planner to plan all their weekly duties.
 It comes in 4 volumes, one for each quarter of the year; you can buy each planner individually or buy the entire year’s set.
 Each Daily Petite Planner is 5.7″ x 8.25″ (A5) and includes a monthly calendar and weekday pages.
 We find it ideal for freelancers looking for a functional and beautiful planner, one you can carry around without compromising in beauty.

-Choosing the Best Planner for your Freelancer Career
+How to Choose the Best Planner for your Freelancing Business

 There are way more daily planners available, but we think these are the best based on our experience.